itsmeipg/mpv-config/README.md

 Enable interpolation for anime it always looks better with it imo.

 # In progress
+- Improve action handling, is_default vars, script and conf names
 - Clean up shaders and scale code.
 - Fix scale-radius.
 - Add crop/rotate.